 SSH Key - The Forgotten Access Credential

-SSH is used for managing networks, operating systems, and configurations.
+SSH (Secure Shell) is used for managing networks, operating systems, and configurations.
 It is also used for transferring files and tunneling application data.
 Practically every data center in the world uses SSH.
 More than half of world's web servers are managed using SSH.
 Every Fortune 500 company uses it.
 I keeps the modern world running.

 SSH keys have some unique properties as access credentials.

 - They can be self-provisioned by users.
 Users can issue new credentials to themselves or to anyone else for access to the account they are logged into.
 It is possible to configure SSH so that users cannot self-provision, and this is usually done as part of SSH key management.
 In the default configuration, however, the widely used free OpenSSH allows all users to provision new credentials.

 - They never expire.
 They have no timestamp and no validity period.
 They remain valid until removed from the system.
 This is a big difference between SSH keys and PKI certificates - certificates typically have an expiration date.